acoli-repo/AURIS/guidelines/draft/information-status.md

 - If a group was previously mentioned (as a group, i.e., `REF=OLD` in the sense of Sect.
 4.5), information status is defined with reference to this last mention as a group.
 It does not matter whether individual members of the group have been mentioned since then.
 - If a group is referred to for the first time (i.e., `REF=GROUP` in the sense of Sect.
 4.5), assign it the information status of the lowest-ranking element, e.g., if it contains a `FAMILIAR` referent along with an `IN FOCUS` referent, annotate `FAMILIAR`, not `IN FOCUS`.
-- If the last mention of a group that includes the current referent

-If a referent `X` is subsequently referred to with a group reference (either with initial group reference/`REF=GROUP` or recurring group reference/`REF=OLD`), its information status is defined as the highest status the referent can be assigned on grounds of its direct mention (direct antecedent) *or* a mention of one of the groups that contain it.
+If a referent `X` is subsequently referred to with a group reference (either with initial group reference/`REF=GROUP` or recurring group reference/`REF=OLD`), its information status is defined as the highest status the referent can be assigned on grounds of the direct mention of a direct antecedent *or* a mention of a groups that contain it.

-> Note that this refers only to groups for which the text gives an *explicit* and *exhaustive* definition.
+> Note that this applies only to groups for which the text gives an *explicit* and *exhaustive* definition.
 That is, a general reference to a class that includes the referent, but may also include other entities not mentioned in the text, does not count as a group reference.